Cartographic-Techniques/2024-2025-T1/03 Finding Data/01 QuickOSM.md

 ## QuickOSM Plugin Tutorial in QGIS

 ### Introduction
 QuickOSM is a QGIS plugin that allows you to download and use OpenStreetMap (OSM) data directly in QGIS.
 This data can include a wide variety of geographic features such as roads, buildings, waterways, and more.
-This tutorial will guide you through the steps of installing, configuring, and using the QuickOSM plugin in QGIS.

 ### Prerequisites
-- **QGIS Installed**: Make sure you have QGIS installed on your computer.
-You can download it from [QGIS.org](https://qgis.org).
 - **Internet Connection**: Required to download data from OpenStreetMap.

 ### 1. Installing the QuickOSM Plugin